 Equity compensation is effective for employers in both public and private corporations, large and small, to boost employee engagement.
 So, companies like to incentivize their employees using different forms of equity to allow them to partake in ownership of the firm to achieve enhanced productivity and many other benefits.

-Equity compensation/Stock compensation can be stock options, restricted stock, employee share schemes and so on.
+Equity compensation/Stock compensation can be stock options (ISOs and NSOs), restricted stock (RSA and RSUs), employee share schemes and so on.

 To have them implemented, one of the big components is stock plan administration.

 Stock plan administration is the process of creating, tracking and managing equity awards and employee plans for employees in a company.
 It involves input from multiple internal and external parties.